 Six days later, Bitcoin version 0.1 is released.
 Anyone can participate from this point onward.
 It was released as a program for Windows, compiled using Visual Studio.

-The first bitcoin transaction was sent to Hal Finney on 12 January 2009, when Nakamoto sent him 10 bitcoins on block 170.
-Eight years later, those 10 free bitcoins reached $200,000 at all-time-high prices.
+The first bitcoin transaction was sent to Hal Finney on 12 January 2009, when Nakamoto sent him ten bitcoins on block 170.
+Eight years later, those ten free bitcoins reached $200,000 at all-time-high prices.

 During 2009, the small cryptographic community carried on mining and debating.

-In June, the Chinese government released the first piece of legislation about “virtual currencies”, prohibiting its citizens to trade any kind of digital currency for goods and services.
+In June, the Chinese government released the first piece of legislation about “virtual currencies”, prohibiting its citizens from trading any digital currency for goods and services.
 This rule was targeting video game money and digital credit money, such as the QQ Coins launched by Tencent, but it also covered bitcoin.

 By 5 October 2009, an exchange rate is established for the first time.

 The proposed rate was 1,309.03 BTC = $1 USD.
 It was generated through an equation that calculated the cost of electricity for one computer to generate Bitcoin.
 It will take almost eight years to see this exchange rate turned around: by April 2017, 1 Bitcoin = 1,309 US Dollars.

 On 12 October an IRC channel is created for Bitcoin Development: #bitcoin-dev.
 As a result of this channel, Bitcoin version 0.2 is released two months later, on December 16th.